James Samuel Taylor (1888–1962) was a farrier who joined the 9th Australian Light Horse in 1914 and served in Egypt and Palestine.

 Taylor was a crucial part of his mounted regiment.
 A skilled farrier, he was one of a small team that cared for the horses in his squadron.
 He was an able horseman and an effective soldier.

-Taylor died, aged 73, on Australia Day in 1962 and was buried in the War Cemetery at Centennial Park, Pasadena in Adelaide.
+Taylor died, aged 73, on 26 January in 1962 and was buried in the War Cemetery at Centennial Park, Pasadena in Adelaide.

 The National Museum's collection includes Taylor's pay book and a Light Horse tunic purchased as a 'coming home' uniform.
 It reflects Taylor's war service, as well as his desire to present well on his return to Australia.

 It is apparent that Taylor's uniform has a complex history.
 This is not the uniform of a man who had returned home from the war and hung it in his wardrobe.
 We know that the uniform belonged to Taylor as the tunic, kit bag, gaiters and pay book are labelled with his name or service number.

 A closer examination of this uniform indicates that there have been some additions and changes that are not strictly 'correct' from a military perspective.
 We know that at least one militaria dealer and a military collector owned Taylor's uniform and in this latter period, parts have been added to the uniform in order to 'complete' it.

 Taylor was born in 1888, probably in Williamstown, Victoria, not Streaky Bay, South Australia, as he claimed at enlistment.
 He was the eldest son and fourth child of James Samuel Taylor (senior) and Juliana Calnan.
 James and Juliana had 10 children, nine of whom survived to adulthood.